 Kill Team: Tomb World is bringing Necrons and Deathwatch back into the limelight, with a new box packed full of miniatures, terrain, and lore-rich missions.

-Let’s break down what’s inside and why this kit is worth your attention.
+Let’s break down what’s inside and why this kit may be worth your undivided attention.

 The Deathwatch are back in business, and the Necrons aren’t going to like it.
 This isn’t just another skirmish set; it’s a full-on Deathwatch strike force landing right in your hobby backlog.